kristi11/ww-filament/README.md

    php artisan migrate:fresh --seed
    ```

-9. Wittyworkflow uses Shield package to provide proper user roles.
+9. [WittyWorkflow](https:://wittyworkflow.com) uses Shield package to provide proper user roles.
 We need to generate the permissions for that package
     ```
     php artisan shield:generate --all
     ```